astral-sh/uv/docs/concepts/projects.md

 $ uv lock --upgrade
 ```

-To upgrade a single package to the latest version:
+To upgrade a single package to the latest version, while retaining the locked versions of all other
+packages:

 ```console
 $ uv lock --upgrade-package <package>